TheUsualKumar/bandit25/README.md

 # bandit25
-script for brute forcing OverTheWire bandit level 25 PIN
+script for brute forcing OverTheWire bandit level 25 PIN and finding the password